edkluivert/Knote/README.md

-Knote is a standard note taking app with Mvvm architecture and some note editing features
+Knote is a standard note taking app with Mvvm architecture